Who: Mathematically talented high-school students. More details.

 Fee: $4600, which is $920/week.

-Financial Aid: With the generous support of individual donors, we are able to award financial aid for MathILy-Er 2017.
+Financial Aid: With the generous support of the AMS Epsilon Fund and individual donors, we are able to award financial aid for MathILy-Er 2017.
 All financial aid is based entirely on need, and yes, the entire fee may be waived for an admitted applicant with significant need.
 In the past we have been able to meet the demonstrated financial need of almost all admitted students, and we expect this will be the case again in 2017.
 Priority is given to U.S. students over international students, and we do not currently award financial aid to interplanetary or interstellar students.
 In addition, Mu Alpha Theta has grants for students who have been members for at least a semester.
 Past MathILy-Er students have benefitted from this excellent program!

 Number of students: about 25.